robertgrewe/crowddrop_user_agent/README.md

 # crowddrop_user_agent
-This repo contains code pretending to be a user based on an agentic approach.
+This repo contains code for an AI Agent pretending to be a humanoid robot agent logged in as a user based on CrowdDrop.

 # Docker